 What can make you click an email?
 I bet it’s when the tagline is personal.
 Some tools allow you to personalize your email marketing and make it to the point.
 Leadfeeder is one of them.

-Our sales intelligence tool identifies the customers and companies that interact with your site and turn anonymous users into a very real list of contacts you can reach out to.
-It analyzes the customers’ behavior and gives you a clear idea of who visits the website and what they’re looking for.
+Our sales intelligence tool identifies the customers and companies that interact with your site and turn anonymous website traffic into a very real list of companies you can reach out to.
+It analyzes the companies’ behavior and gives you a clear idea of what companies visits the website and what they’re looking for.

 With this data-driven approach to demand generation, you can create a more precise lead generation strategy with customized email marketing and promo campaigns that speak directly to potential leads.